ardentperf/cnpg-playground/lab/README.md

 - Scripted install on a fresh Ubuntu VM
 - RDP-accessible desktop
-- Opinionated defaults for ease of use and robustness
+- Opinionated defaults, biased to provide ease of use and robustness/stability
 - No vendor lock-in — works on local VMs, cloud VMs, or bare metal

 ## 💻 Hardware Requirements